horemansp/NodeJS-Passport-local-MongoDB-Sessions-JWT/readme.md

 1. POST appUrl/login with a body ```{"username":"your_registered_username","password":"your_password"}```
 This will return a token & refresh token
-2. GET appUrl/protected with a header **'Authorization'** that containst the token This will give you the content of the route protected with the token (try the same without a token or valid token and it will fail)
+2. GET appUrl/protected with a header **'Authorization'** that containst the token This will give you the content of the route protected with the token (try the same without a token or valid token and it will fail).
+A middleware is used to verify the JWT token validity.
 3. POST appUrl/token with the refresh token in the body ```{"refreshtoken":"the_refresh_token_your_received_before"}``` This will provide you a fresh token.